shernaliu/CourseraCourses/README.md

 # Coursera Courses Online Learning (Ongoing)

-This repository contains the files and exercises I did for the following Coursera online courses I took in end Nov to month=?
+This repository contains the files and exercises I did for the following Coursera online courses and guided projects I took in end Nov to month=?
 2021.

 ### Python for Everybody Specialization `COMPLETED`